Maurya Empire: Natural history

 The two Yakshas, possibly 3rd century BCE, found in Pataliputra.
 The two Brahmi inscriptions starting with ...
 (Yakhe... for "Yaksha...") are paleographically of a later date, circa 2nd century CE Kushan.

 The protection of animals in India was advocated by the time of the Maurya dynasty; being the first empire to provide a unified political entity in India, the attitude of the Mauryas towards forests, their denizens, and fauna in general is of interest.

 The Mauryas firstly looked at forests as resources.
 For them, the most important forest product was the elephant.
-Military might in those times depended not only upon horses and men but also battle-elephants; these played a role in the defeat of Seleucus, one of Alexander the Great's former generals.
+Military might in those times depended not only upon horses and men but also battle-elephants; these may played a role in the defeat of Seleucus, one of Alexander the Great's former generals.
 The Mauryas sought to preserve supplies of elephants since it was cheaper and took less time to catch, tame and train wild elephants than to raise them.

 The Mauryas also designated separate forests to protect supplies of timber, as well as lions and tigers for skins.
 Elsewhere the Protector of Animals also worked to eliminate thieves, tigers and other predators to render the woods safe for grazing cattle.

 The Mauryas valued certain forest tracts in strategic or economic terms and instituted curbs and control measures over them.
 They regarded all forest tribes with distrust and controlled them with bribery and political subjugation.
 They employed some of them, the food-gatherers or aranyaca to guard borders and trap animals.
 The sometimes tense and conflict-ridden relationship nevertheless enabled the Mauryas to guard their vast empire.

 When Ashoka embraced Buddhism in the latter part of his reign, he brought about significant changes in his style of governance, which included providing protection to fauna, and even relinquished the royal hunt.
 He was the first ruler in history to advocate conservation measures for wildlife and even had rules inscribed in stone edicts.
 The edicts proclaim that many followed the emperor's example in giving up the slaughter of animals; one of them proudly states:

 Our king killed very few animals.